Armorial observations on a little-known myth

 On a recent visit to Europe I noticed that an insurance company had adopted as its symbol the old heraldic charge of "a pelican in her piety."
 This evoked a flood of associations from the days when I fancied an expertise in matters armorial.
-So on returning here I dug up my notes on the subject, and offer them now.
+So on returning here I dug up my

 ...on a cru que cet oiseau nourrissait ses petits de son propre sang.